 Introductory Text: 150 characters recommended for mobile device optimization (but can be up to 600 characters)

-Event URL: Required and must be the URL to a LinkedIn Event page
+Event URL: Required and must be the URL to a LinkedIn page.

 2. Conversation Ads

-Using messaging in your marketing campaigns is a fantastic way to create more intimate communication about your products or services while targeting users further down the conversion funnel.
+Using messaging in your marketing campaigns is a fantastic way to create more intimate communication between your brand and your ideal consumer about your products or services while targeting users further down the conversion funnel.
+Insider Intelligence even predicts that in 2024, social media users will further embrace private, person-to-person contact over public posting.

 Conversation Ads and Message Ads Specs

-Banner Image (optional): jpg or png files, smaller than 2MB
+Banner image (optional; only available on desktop): jpg or png files, smaller than 2MB; max 300×250 px

 Message text: 2,500 characters

-When your business is looking to collect more direct leads, Lead Gen Forms are a great way to get them.
-It makes filling out a lead gen form easy for users by auto-filling specific fields using their LinkedIn profile information.
-We recommend using Lead Gen Forms on “warm” audiences – those familiar with your brand and offerings and are likely ready to convert.
+When your business is looking to collect more direct leads look no further than Lead Gen Form Ads!
+Lead Gen Form Ads make filling out a form easy for users by auto-filling specific fields tied to their LinkedIn profile.
+These ads are served to users in their Newsfeed, in their LinkedIn messages, and on their desktop as Text Ads.
+We recommend using Lead Gen Form Ads on “warm” audiences – those familiar with your brand or offerings that are more prepared to convert.

 Lead Gen Forms Specs